Ezac86/gh-demo/docs/about/agreement.md

 - Following locally applicable health and safety guidance
 - Promoting a respectful environment free of harassment and discrimination

-*Signed by committing this file in my repository,*
+*Signed by committing this file in my repository*

 Ezahan Hanafi 2023